scalacenter/platform/process/src/ornate/platform.md

 provide high-quality software for the good of the Scala community.
-Through a collaborative and meritocratic development process, the Platform delivers a **stable** collection of libraries with widespread use and a low barrier entry for beginners and intermediate users, ready for serious production use.
+Through a collaborative and meritocratic development process, the Platform delivers a **stable** collection of libraries with widespread use and a low barrier to entry for beginners and intermediate users, ready for serious production use.

 The following specification is inspired by the